Last Updated on

 Increased Sex Drive: As unexpected as this might seem, with your hormones fluttering about, your libido is going to get a considerable push.

-Discharge From The Vagina: Due to the blood rushing through your nether regions, you will be producing a lot more fluid than usual.
+Discharge From the Vagina: Due to the blood rushing through your nether regions, you will be producing a lot more fluid than usual.
 However, this is completely normal and ensures healthy vaginal flora.

 Back Pain: Now is when you will begin feeling the effects of carrying around all that extra weight and feeling the pressure of your baby on your spine.
 Getting some massage time will certainly help.
+However, do consult with your doctor before getting a massage.

-Belly At 22 Weeks of Pregnancy
+Belly at 22 Weeks of Pregnancy

 22 Weeks Ultrasound